 Why It Matters:

-- Quickly reveals whether key information is present in a truncated log, saving time during troubleshooting.
+- Shows quickly whether key information exists in a truncated log, saving time during troubleshooting.

-You’re debugging a networked application that writes raw binary payloads to disk.
-Analyzing the last bytes can confirm if data was transmitted correctly.
+Additionally, you’re debugging a networked application that writes raw binary payloads to disk, and analyzing the last bytes can confirm if data was transmitted correctly.

 Command: